19 Jan Aleit Academy Events – A Showcase by Our Students

 - Event Design

-These 5 steps allow our students to plan and coordinate successful; events each and every time!
+These 5 steps allow our students to plan and coordinate; events each and every time!

-Tasks are delegated and the event deconstructed into sections for which different team members are responsible.
-As long as everyone keeps the final product in mind, the bringing together of all the sections again, will create a smooth-running event.
+Tasks are delegated and the event is deconstructed into sections for which different team members are responsible for.
+As long as everyone keeps the final product in mind, the bringing together of all the sections will create a smooth-running event.

 – The Process and Event Timeline

-The students responsible for the execution of the event in their first year and we don’t believe in throwing anyone into the deep end before we’ve taught them to swim, our students are responsible for events that take place toward the end of their first year.
+The students are responsible for the execution of the event in their first year.
+We don’t believe in throwing anyone into the deep end before we’ve taught them to swim, therefore our students are responsible for events that take place only towards the end of their first year.

-As the RFAD event is a formal affair with many delegates and respected sponsors and is a great way for our students to end the year off with a bang!
+The RFAD event is a formal affair with many delegates and respected sponsors, it is a great way for our students to end the year off with a bang!

 Ultimately, the Reach For A Dream Foundation’s Gala event has always been a firm favourite amongst our first year students.

 Our students are and can be proud of how they have put their theoretical knowledge in practice and they get to see first-hand what it feels like to oversee a project from initiation to execution.